The 25th Annual Nancy Hanks Lecture on Art and Public Policy

 Location: The John F. Kennedy Center for the Performing Arts

-The lecture is held annually at The John F. Kennedy Center for the Performing Arts in Washington, DC, as a part of the National Arts Action Summit.
+at The John F. Kennedy Center for the Performing Arts in Washington, DC.

 The annual lecture is named for Nancy Hanks, former president of Americans for the Arts and chairman of the National Endowment for the Arts, who devoted 15 years of her professional life to bringing the arts to prominent national consciousness.